Maryland Codes (11).png

 Code in the Schools’ professional learning division, Maryland Codes, serves as the Maryland regional partner for Code.org.
 Our mission is to bring high quality computer science professional learning experiences to every school district in Maryland.

 Please email us with questions. info@marylandcodes.org.
-We look forward to seeing you this summer!

-Summer 2025 Professional Learning
+Past Professional Learning Opportunities

 Code.org Professional Learning Opportunities:

-Maryland Codes Professional Learning Opportunities:
+Summer 2025 Maryland Codes Professional Learning Opportunities:

-• Teaching Data Science - 4 Days- Monday, July 21st- Thursday, July 24th
+• Teaching Data Science -

 Empower students to make decisions and solve problems with data.
 This workshop will introduce flexible options for teaching this highly engaging, cross-curricular content.